Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

-As illustrated in Figure~\ref{fig:light_image}, we categorize the entire dataset into three groups: high-light, low-light, and normal-light images, based on the intensity of light sources around person in the images.
+\textit{High-Low Light Scene Discriminate:} As illustrated in Fig.~\ref{fig:light_image}, we categorize the entire dataset into three groups: high-light, low-light, and normal-light images, based on the intensity of light sources around person in the images.
 Images with an evenly distributed light source are classified as normal-light.
 On the other hand, images with apparent strong light sources or shadows are classified as high-light and low-light, respectively.
 Although deep learning-based object detection methods have exhibited impressive results on conventional datasets, detecting objects accurately in low-quality images captured under extreme light conditions remains a significant challenge.
-Thus, we have provided researchers with samples of extreme light conditions to encourage the development of object detection in such scenarios.
-The classification of all scenes was carried out by the three graduate students.
+Thus, we provide researchers with samples of extreme light conditions to encourage the development of object detection in such scenarios.
+The classification of all scenes is carried out by the three graduate students.
 Given the potential for different perspectives on classifying images, a voting system was used to resolve any disagreements, with the majority opinion determining the final classification outcome.